bearyho/Cybfocus/README.md

 2. The quiz once selected will test the user using MCQ style questions of which there are 10.
 Once finished the app will give the user their result/10.
 3. Click articles in Homepage. this will provide the user hyperlinks to additional cybersecurity information.
 4. Contact Page will take the user to a message submission page to send questions or queiries to the administrator to get back to.

+# Power Apps Unpack and Pack msapp files
+You will require the PASopa tool.
+To download and use:

+Install .NET Core SDK 3.1.x (x64).
+Clone the repo at https://github.com/microsoft/PowerApps-Language-Tooling Run build.cmd in the root directory.
+You can find PASopa.exe and needed dependencies in the bin\Debug\PASopa directory.